taskinegemen/webreader/README.md

 ##What's new?
 Everything Now!

-##Initial Component of the Application:
+##Initial Components of the Application:

 ###Reader
 Reader is the where current files are read by the users.
 This is a one page application supported mainly by the Javascript and Server Side Codes that serves encrptyed files to user.
 This section is where the user experience is most important.